 Step 4: Stabilization

-After the issue has been brought to the market, the underwriter has to provide analyst recommendations, after-market stabilization, and create a market for the stock issued.
-The underwriter carries out after-market stabilization in the event of order imbalances by purchasing shares at the offering price or below it.
-Stabilization activities can only be carried out for a short period of time – however, during this period of time, the underwriter has the freedom to trade and influence the price of the issue as prohibitions against price manipulation are suspended.
+After the issue has been brought to the market, the underwriter has to provide analyst recommendations, after-market stabilisation, and create a market for the stock issued.
+The underwriter carries out after-market stabilisation in the event of order imbalances by purchasing shares at the offering price or below it.
+Stabilisation activities can only be carried out for a short period of time.
+However, during this period of time, the underwriter has the freedom to trade and influence the price of the issue as prohibitions against price manipulation are suspended.

 Step 5: Transition to Market Competition

 The final stage of the IPO process, the transition to market competition, starts 25 days after the initial public offering, once the “quiet period” mandated by the SEC or other authorities ends.
-During this period, investors transition from relying on the mandated disclosures and prospectus to relying on the market forces for information regarding their shares.
-After the 25-day period lapses, underwriters can provide estimates regarding the earning and valuation of the issuing company.
+During this period, investors transition from relying on the required disclosures and prospectus to relying on the market forces for information regarding their shares.
+After the 25 days lapses, underwriters can provide estimates regarding the earning and valuation of the issuing company.
 Thus, the underwriter assumes the roles of advisor and evaluator once the issue has been made.